The 13th Warrior: Production

 Originally titled Eaters of the Dead, production began in the summer of 1997, but the film went through several re-edits after test audiences had not reacted well to the initial cut.
-Crichton took over as director himself because of the poor test audience reception, causing the release date to be pushed back over a year.
+Original novel author Michael Crichton took over as director himself because of the poor test audience reception, causing the release date to be pushed back over a year.
 The film was recut, and a new ending along with a new score was added.
 Graeme Revell was replaced by Jerry Goldsmith as composer.
 The title was changed to The 13th Warrior.
-McTiernan has since gone on record as defending the film, stating the finished product was not entirely different from what he shot along with stating that he had originally wanted to do the film with Michael Keaton in mind for the lead role.
+John McTiernan has since gone on record as defending the film, stating the finished product was not entirely different from what he shot along with stating that he had originally wanted to do the film with Michael Keaton in mind for the lead role of Ahmed ibn Fahdlan.

 The budget, which was originally around $85 million, reportedly soared to $100 million before principal photography concluded.
 With all of the re-shoots and promotional expenses, the total cost of the film was rumored to be as high as $160 million, which, given its lackluster box office take (earning US$61.7 million worldwide), made for a loss of $70–130 million.